Forex Education

 Position sizing is not guessing how big a trade should feel.
 It is calculating the correct exposure so the trade fits your account and your rules.

 When traders skip this step, they often end up risking too much on ordinary setups or forcing trades to fit a preferred lot size instead of the real market structure.
+That is one of the most common early mistakes covered in Forex Trading for Beginners.

 How to size a forex position